Jehadalmaliki/phase-0-intro-to-js-2-array-lab/README.md

 After you have all the tests passing, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.

+#solution :

+The "appendCat" function takes a single argument, "name," which represents the name of the cat to be appended to the array.
+It uses the Array.prototype.concat() method to create and return a new array that is the result of concatenating the "name" argument to the "cats" array.

+The "prependCat" function works similarly, but uses the Array.prototype.concat() method to create and return a new array that is the result of concatenating a new array containing the "name" argument to the "cats" array.

+The "removeLastCat" function uses the Array.prototype.slice() method to create and return a new array that is a copy of the "cats" array, with the last element removed.

+The "removeFirstCat" function works similarly, but uses the Array.prototype.slice() method to create and return a new array that is a copy of the "cats" array, with the first element removed.

+I hope this helps clarify the implementation of these functions!
+Let me know if you have any additional questions.